-15. Call for help – your teen should take note of any highway signs or landmarks to give police an idea of where he is stranded.
+Your teen should take note of any highway signs or landmarks to give emergency responders an idea of where they are stranded.

-16. Stay away from the road – remind your teen to never walk in the road, even to get tools or supplies out of the trunk, but should slide over and get out of the car on the passenger side.
-Further, he should stand far away from the car while waiting for help.
+Remind your teen to never walk in the road, even to get tools or supplies out of the trunk, but should slide over and get out of the car on the passenger side.
+Further, they should stand far away from the car while waiting for help.

 In the Glovebox

-18. Ownership documents – if your teen is pulled over or needs the help of a policeman, she will need the registration and insurance card along with her driver’s license.
-Does she know where each of these are kept?
+If your teen is pulled over or needs the help of the police, they will need the registration and insurance card along with a valid driver’s license.
+Do they know where each of these is kept?

-19. Owner’s’ Manual – a wealth of information about the recommended operation of the car, this is one reference book that he needs to refer to while owning the car.
+A wealth of information about the recommended operation of the car, this is one reference book that they need to refer to while operating the car.

 In the Backseat